Office Update & Coronavirus – 1 March 2021

 ATAS accreditation requires us to process all client funds via a Travel Trust account.
-Any booking payment is deposited to the trust account, then paid promptly and directly to our suppliers to confirm your reservations.
+All booking payments are deposited to the trust account upon receipt, then paid promptly and directly to our suppliers to confirm your reservations.
 We only deal with reputable airlines and accredited overseas companies that also operate travel trust accounts.

 See why travel credits are being offered rather than refunds

 This video gives a great explanation of how the travel industry works.
-It also helps travellers understand why credits are being offered rather than refunds in most cases or why a refund is taking longer to process.
+It also helps travellers understand why credits are being offered rather than refunds or why a refund is taking longer to process.

 Travel Insurance Claims